KhadijaElghozail/khadijaelghozail/README.md

-# Hello, I'm khadija Elghozail
+# Hello, I'm Khadija Elghozail
 <img src="https://tryhackme-badges.s3.amazonaws.com/khadija.elghozai.png" alt="Your Image Badge" />
 <a href="https://www.linkedin.com/in/khadija-elghozail-7030442a3/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity engineering student at the National School of Applied Sciences in Marrakesh..
+I am a cybersecurity engineering student at the National School of Applied Sciences in Marrakesh.

 ## Objective
 During my journey in cybersecurity, I developed an admiration for the Security Operations Center (SOC) environment, and I am eager to learn more in this field and join a SOC team as a SOC Analyst.